ElSicarius/streamFinder/README.md

 Currently implemented: xitof/OKVOP or what ever the name is today.

 # Tool setup
+This tool has been tested on fresh newly installed Ubuntu 20.04 server LTS and Debian 10.9 distros.

 ## CLI
-In the steps below, we assume that the user `user` is used and is sudoer, and that use are using a clean fresh Ubuntu 20.04 distro.
+In the steps below, we assume that the user `user` is used and is sudoer.
 Install the needed packages.
 ```
-sudo apt install python3-virtualenv build-essential libpython3-dev -y
+sudo apt install python3-virtualenv build-essential libpython3-dev git python3-pip -y
 ```
 `git clone` the project and set the correct permissions.
 ```